rails/rails/guides/source/active_support_core_extensions.md

 # => {"A" => 2}, in my test, can't rely on this result though
 ```

 This method may be useful for example to build specialized conversions.
-For instance +stringify_keys+ and +symbolize_keys+ use +transform_keys+ to perform their key conversions:
+For instance `stringify_keys` and `symbolize_keys` use `transform_keys` to perform their key conversions:

 ```ruby
 def stringify_keys